leoronne/linkedin-ui-clone/README.md

 ## Project :star2:

-This repo contains an UI clone (partial) from LinkedIn application.
+This repo contains an UI clone (partial) from LinkedIn application, with responsive layout and the Shimmer Effect from Facebook.

 <br>